- Ph.D., University of California, Berkeley

 His article, “Cold War Remittance Economy: US Creative Writing and the Importation of New Criticism into the Philippines,” published in the September 2021 issue of American Quarterly, models a historically oriented analysis of the convergence of literary and political-economic values in shaping the social life of novels.
 Another article, “A Literary Remittance,” on the rise of literary realism in the Filipino Novel in English,” was published in American Literature(89.3).

 Nadal is currently preparing an article, “Homo Asianus Neoliberalis,” that examines early Chicago human capital theory and the neoliberal origins of the model minority myth, as well as an essay on the transpacific socialist imaginaries of Carlos Bulosan.

 Nadal earned his B.A. in English and ethnic studies from the University of Washington, his M.A. in Asian American studies from UCLA, and his Ph.D. in rhetoric from the University of California, Berkeley, where he was a dissertation fellow at the Institute of International Studies under the direction of Colleen Lye and Judith Butler.
 In 2017-18, he was named Andrew W. Mellon Postdoctoral Fellow at Wellesley College.

-At Princeton, Nadal teaches courses on Asian American literature and culture, and serves as a faculty fellow at the Scholars Institute Fellowship Program (SIFP), Princeton’s mentorship program for first-generation and low-income students.
+At Princeton, Nadal teaches courses on global Anglophone and Asian American literature.
+He also teaches a graduate seminar on Marxist literary theory, which introduces literature students to historical materialist methods for writing about the economic mediations of culture.
+Nadal serves as a faculty fellow at the Scholars Institute Fellowship Program (SIFP), Princeton’s mentorship program for first-generation and low-income students.
 In the summer of 2019 he joined the faculty as an assistant professor in English and American studies.